-- 1 What limiting beliefs remain in me that say I am bad or weak? - 2 In what ways do I look to people outside of myself for approval, rather than having courage to share my life experience? - 3 When have I allowed others to speak negatively about me and not stood up? - 4 Where did I accommodate cultural norms and pretend that I could or would change? - 5 Where did I bow to public opinion and betray the deeper meaning of my life?
+- 1 What limiting beliefs remain in me that say I am bad or weak? - courage to share my life experience? - 3 When have I allowed others to speak negatively about me and not stood up? - 5 Where did I bow to public opinion and betray the deeper meaning of my life?